hu-macsy/simexpal/README.md

 and hardware.
 If not well documented, such scripts may be a source of error, or the experiments may not be reproduced as intended.

-Even though _SimexPal_ may not yet be the perfect algorithm experiment management software, our goal was to abstract algorithmic experiments from their hard- and software requirements, as well as to provide a clearly structured and well documented experiment setup. _SimexPal_ will allow you to share your experiments with third parties, and it allows the third parties to validate your experimental results and findings with only a minimal description on how to build and run the experiments on your side.
+Even though _simexpal_ may not yet be the perfect algorithm experiment management software, our goal was to abstract algorithmic experiments from their hard- and software requirements, as well as to provide a clearly structured and well documented experiment setup. _simexpal_ will allow you to share your experiments with third parties, and it allows the third parties to validate your experimental results and findings with only a minimal description on how to build and run the experiments on your side.

-Ultimately, _SimexPal_ represents an algorithmic experiment management tool with which one can clearly define their experiment setup and execution, and therefore majorly contributing to the goal of reproducible experiments.
+Ultimately, _simexpal_ represents an algorithmic experiment management tool with which one can clearly define their experiment setup and execution, and therefore majorly contributing to the goal of reproducible experiments.

 # Documentation

-Please visit our [readthedocs](https://simexpal.readthedocs.io) webpage for a detailed documentation of the _SimexPal_ features.
+Please see [readthedocs](https://simexpal.readthedocs.io) for documentation of the _simexpal_ features.

-Our documentation also includes a [quick start guide](https://simexpal.readthedocs.io/en/latest/quick_start.html) for a quick and easy step-by-step guide to install and use _SimexPal_.
+Our documentation also includes a [quick start guide](https://simexpal.readthedocs.io/en/latest/quick_start.html) for a quick and easy step-by-step guide to install and use _simexpal_.

 # Reference

-Whether you're using _SimexPal_ for you open source project, as part of your research, or any other purpose, please use the following article as reference from [MDPI](https://www.mdpi.com/1999-4893/12/7/127):
+Whether you're using _simexpal_ for you open source project, as part of your research, or any other purpose, please use the following article as reference from [MDPI](https://www.mdpi.com/1999-4893/12/7/127):